Crowthecruel2/Origin-Story/2. Mechanics/Classes/Ranger/Action Hero.md

+## Description
+The powers of your average action movie protagonist

 | LEVEL | POINTS | ABILITY                                                                               |
 | ----- | ------ | ------------------------------------------------------------------------------------- |
 | 1     | 1      | **Hero's Limits**<br>-Every 3rd shot with a gun doesn't take ammo                     |